nodejs/node-addon-api/doc/creating_a_release.md

 * Add any new contributors to the "contributors" section in the package.json

-* Do a clean checkout of node-add-api.
+* Do a clean checkout of node-addon-api.

 * Login and then run `npm publish`.